marctang/marctang.github.io/_projects/2_project.md

 Role: Principal Investigator (with J-P Magué)

-Multi-agent models and social media data: Collective dynamics and individual trajectories in linguistic populations.
+Title: Multi-agent models and social media data: Collective dynamics and individual trajectories in linguistic populations.

 The goal of this project (2021-2024) is to study the interaction between individual and collective levels of language variation and change in Twitter and Wikipedia data using Bayesian agent-based models.